Want to get healthy and lose weight?

 I’ll explain this further in a minute.

-When I started my business nearly two years ago, I shifted the focus to helping patients and clients Rebuild their body through use of Regenerative Medicine procedures and supportive nutritional protocols.
+When I started my business nearly two years ago, I shifted the focus to helping patients and clients Rebuild their body through use of Integrative Orthopedics procedures and supportive nutritional protocols.
 This is a proactive and preventive model of healthcare where I help patients heal and rebuild incompletely healed or chronic injuries.
 Injuries that for most patients I see are sources of chronic pain, and a constant source of stress in their lives.
 The pain, and poor function that often coexists, has a limiting effect on quality of life.
 The objective of all treatments and services we offer is to turn around the “downward slide” of aging.

 The treatments I offer may be the first step towards a better quality of life, but they must be coupled with further diagnostic assessments and lifestyle “interventions” that work in concert to Restore your health.
 This is a different “brand” of medicine, known as Functional Medicine.
 In addition to the routine work-up and diagnostic tests, we will explore nutritional deficiencies, vitamin or micronutrient imbalances, food and environmental allergies or sensitivities.
 All can uncover deeper level, root cause of why your body may continue to struggle in a poor state of health and function – sometimes when “all of the tests so far have been normal.”